rubyforgood/human-essentials/docs/user_guide/bank/community_donation_sites.md

 # Donation Sites

 Donation sites are places where people drop off donations.

+## The donation site list
 You can manage the sites' information on the "Donation Sites" page under the "Community" section.

 ![Donation Sites](images/community/donation_sites/donation_sites.jpg)